Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/01-Intro-to-NGS-data-analysis-III.md

 wc -l /dartfs-hpc/scratch/fund_of_bioinfo/bed_files/heart_E15.5_H3K9ac.bed
 ```

-**Note:** The settings and options used to perform peak calling appropriately are dependent on the data you have (e.g. ChIP-seq, ATAC-seq, etc.) and the type of peak you are hoping to detect.
+> **Note:** The settings and options used to perform peak calling appropriately are dependent on the data you have (e.g. ChIP-seq, ATAC-seq, etc.) and the type of peak you are hoping to detect.
 TFs usually form narrow punctuate peaks but other marks, such as histone marks, typically form broader peaks, and can require different settings to accurately detect.

 After a set of peak regions have been defined, read quantification can be performed over these regions, since these count data can be used as input to a differential binding analysis (ChIP-seq) or a differential accessibility analysis (ATAC-seq), to identify peaks unique to an experimental condition.

 ### Visualizing signal of enriched sequence tags (alignments)

-In analyses where you have identified a set of called peaks representing regions with  signal significantly above the background level, it can be useful to visualize extent of the signal in those peak regions, in order to gain an idea of **how enriched** above background the signal in those regions was.
+It is often useful to visualize extent of the signal in identified peak regions, to gain an idea of **how enriched** above background the signal in those regions was.

-Visualization of signal track data is usually achieved by converting alignment files (.BAM format) into a **bigWig** file, an indexed binary file format used to store dense continuous data (i.e. signal) over a large set of coordinates that can be viewed as a graph.
-These features make bigWig files a very efficient way to visualize read density/signal for any type of high-throughput genomics data.
+Visualization of signal track data is usually achieved by converting alignment files (`.BAM` format) into a `bigWig` file, an indexed binary file format used to store dense continuous data (i.e. signal).

-bigWig files can be constructed from the *wiggle (Wig)* or *bedGraph* file formats, both of which are also used to store dense continuous data. bigWig, Wig, and bedGraph files formats are all described in more detail on the [UCSC website](http://genome.ucsc.edu/goldenPath/help/bigWig.html).
+`bigWig` files can be constructed from the `wiggle (Wig)` or `bedGraph` file formats, both of which are also used to store dense continuous data. bigWig, Wig, and bedGraph files formats are all described in more detail on the [UCSC website](http://genome.ucsc.edu/goldenPath/help/bigWig.html).

 <p align="center">
 <img src="../figures/chip-signal-genome-wide.png" title="xxxx" alt="context"